Polymer/pwa-starter-kit/README.md

 # TODOs

-- [ ] `polymer build` is not ready yet
-- [ ] service worker isn't ready yet
 - [ ] figure out the different bundles needed for different browsers
-- [ ] related: figure out polyfills, and making it work on all supported browsers
-- [ ] figure out the deployment story
 - [ ] update to use blessed UI elements/components (icon, app layout, shared styles)
 - [ ] docs cleanup
-- [ ] final code cleanup
 - [ ] deploy all templates for demos